 Results and Discussion

-Figures S3, S4, S5 and S6 show the patterns of stress and displacement of the analysis under a bilateral bite and skull raising system.
+S3, S4, S5 and S6 Figs. show the patterns of stress and displacement of the analysis under a bilateral bite and skull raising system.

 Bilateral loading

 The bilateral loading in the broad skull morphotype present very similar patterns than previously described for the original model.
 Nonetheless, the stress values are in general lower than the ones found in the original model under this loading.
 Regarding the displacements, the higher values are found in the cheek region of the skull, as in the original model.
 Regarding the Von Mises stress, the higher values are found around the otic notches in all cases, with the same pattern found in the original model of the skull previously described for the parameterization of the orbit position (only found in the skull roof, decreasing on the posterior part of the skull and increasing on the interorbital area when orbits are on an anterior position).
 Considering the size proportion of the orbit, the changes in size also agrees with the results obtained in the original model, increasing the stress in the posterior part of the skull and slightly in the interorbital region.